Working with estimates

 Copy and paste

-You can copy a selection of line items out of one estimate and paste them into another — same phase, a different phase, or even a different project.
+You can copy a selection of line items out of one estimate and paste them into another, whether the same phase, a different phase, or a different project.
 Select rows in the table, Copy, navigate to the target estimate, and Paste.

-This is how restoration teams ship a job that has near-identical work across two units (a duplex with the same damage pattern in both halves) or apply a known-good fragment from a prior job.
-Codes are validated against the target region's price book on paste — if the destination region doesn't carry a code, the row is flagged so you can pick a substitute.
+This is useful when a job has near-identical work across two units (a duplex with the same damage pattern in both halves) or when you want to reuse a known-good fragment from a prior job.
+Codes are validated against the target region's price book on paste; if the destination region doesn't carry a code, the row is flagged so you can pick a substitute.

 Default line items

-Some line items show up on virtually every estimate of a given phase type — labor minimums, equipment setup fees, dump trip charges.
+Some line items show up on nearly every estimate of a given phase type, such as labor minimums, equipment setup fees, and dump trip charges.
 Rather than adding them manually every time, define them once as Default Line Items in Settings, and they'll be inserted automatically into every new estimate for the phase type they're scoped to.

 Defaults are applied at estimate-creation time, not at view time, so you can still remove or edit them on a per-estimate basis without breaking the default for everyone else.